niranjan92/go-hackathon-starter/README.md

 # init go dependencies
 dep ensure

-# edit database.yml to conifgure database settings
+# The first thing you need to do is open up the "database.yml" file and edit it
+# to use the correct usernames, passwords, hosts, etc... that are appropriate for
-# create database
+# your environment. then create database
 buffalo db create -a

 # run migrations